cits3007/cits3007.github.io/assets/labs/lab04.md

     relies on running `/bin/sh`, the
     countermeasure in `/bin/dash` makes our attack more difficult.
     Therefore, we will link `/bin/sh` to
-    (though with a little bit more effort, the countermeasure in `/bin/dash` can be easily defeated).
-Install the `zsh` package with the command `sudo apt get update && sudo apt-get install -y zsh`,
+    `zsh` instead, a shell which lacks such protection (though with a little bit more effort, the countermeasure in `/bin/dash` can be easily defeated).
+Install the `zsh` package with the command `sudo apt-get update && sudo apt-get install -y zsh`,
     then run the following command to link `/bin/sh` to `zsh`:

     ```
     $ sudo ln -sf /bin/zsh /bin/sh
+    ```

+    You can confirm that you've done this correctly by running the
+    command:

+    ```
+    $ sh --version
+    ```

+    If all is working as expected, it should display:

+    ```
+    zsh 5.8 (x86_64-ubuntu-linux-gnu)
     ```